 When the outcome of a construction contract can be reliably estimated, contract revenues are recognized using the percentage of completion method, based on the ratio of cumulative costs at the end of the reporting period over the total anticipated costs to perform the contract.
-In the event that the total anticipated costs to perform the contract exceed the total anticipated revenues on the contract, such contract loss is recognized in full in the period when such loss becomes probable.
+In the event that the total anticipated costs to perform the contract, such contract loss is recognized in full in the period when such loss becomes probable.